18.07.20243 min read

 The using statement is useful for preventing memory leaks by handling unmanaged resources like:

-• Closing database connections
+• Close database connections

 In order to use the using statement for a given class, the class must implement the IDisposable interface: